Prostitution in Hong Kong: Tanka prostitutes

 The Tanka people, an ethnic minority in coastal South China, were a source of prostitutes for the sailors of the British Empire.
 The Tanka in Hong Kong were considered "outcasts" and categorised as low class.

 Ordinary Chinese prostitutes were afraid of serving Westerners since they looked strange to them, while the Tanka prostitutes freely mingled with Western men.
 The Tanka assisted the Europeans with supplies and providing them with prostitutes.
 Low class European men in Hong Kong easily formed relations with the Tanka prostitutes.
 The profession of prostitution among the Tanka women led to them being hated by the Chinese both because they had sex with westerners and because the Tanka were seen as racially inferior.

 Tanka prostitutes were considered "low class", greedy for money, arrogant, and liable to treat their clients badly.
 They had a reputation for punching their clients or mocking them by calling them names.
 Nevertheless, their brothels were said to be well kept and tidy.
 A fictional story written in the 1800s described western items decorating the rooms of Tanka prostitutes.

-The stereotype among most Chinese in Canton that all Tanka women were prostitutes was common, leading the government during the Republican era to accidentally inflate the number of prostitutes when counting, due to all Tanka women being included.
+The stereotype among most Chinese in Canton that all Tanka women were prostitutes was common, leading the government during the Republican era to inflate the number of prostitutes when counting, due to all Tanka women being included.
 The Tanka women were viewed as such that their prostitution activities were considered part of the normal bustle of a commercial trading city.